Tropes pertaining to aforementioned film can be found here.

 - Mind Rape: Donna accidentally destroyed some of the female Lord-of-the-Deep's eggs and it started showing her visions of her own death, then Kinga and Max get Donna to remove the creature's hood (against Donna's advice) and it quickly psychically assaults the entire base.

 - Mockbuster: Kinga calls the film a lousy ripoff of The Abyss.
-Max corrects her that it's actually the end of a whole chain of ripoffs from that film, with diminishing returns all the way down.
+Max corrects her that it's actually the end of a whole chain of ripoffs from that film (others were DeepStar Six and Leviathan (1989)), with diminishing returns all the way down.

 - Oddly Named Sequel 2: Electric Boogaloo: "Your Urethra and You 2: Dark Territory."